JiMadness/image-uploader/README.md

 ## Usage
 1. Execute `npm run start` to start the server.
-2. Execute `npm run deploy` to initiate the processing request.
+2. Execute `npm run deploy` to initiate the lambda deployment.

 ## Linting
 This module uses `eslint` for linting.
 Run `npm run lint` to check the code for linting errors.